Good to know: What does accessibility and inclusion mean in museums

 • For people with visual impairments, orientation aids that use strong contrasts and tactile aids should be provided, as well as other forms of description and communication that include not only facts but also moods.

-• In cases of intellectual barriers and learning disabilities, information and texts in so-called easy language are helpful; that is, short and simple, without compound nouns and without foreign words.
+• In cases of intellectual barriers and learning disabilities, information and texts in so-called easy language, i.e. short and simple, without compound nouns and without foreign words, are helpful.

-Implementing the various inclusive measures and offers requires resources and expertise that are not always available and can often only be created step by step.
-Many museums therefore initially concentrate on one target group and expand their expertise and offerings there.
+Implementing the various inclusive measures and offerings requires resources and expertise that are not readily available and can often only be developed gradually.
+Therefore, many museums initially focus on one target group, and expand their expertise and offerings there.

-And, if inclusive approaches and accessibility are consistently considered and planned into all activities from the outset, they do not necessarily have to be more expensive or difficult.
+And, if inclusive approaches and accessibility are consistently considered and planned in all activities from the outset, they do not necessarily have to be more expensive or difficult.

-A holistic approach means, of course, that inclusion is shared and internalized as a value and attitude among all employees.
-Many disability associations and social institutions offer awareness training as well as skills training that create an understanding of how to deal with people with disabilities and impart methodological or professional competence.
-In this way, the specific needs of the target groups can be better understood and recorded.
-Cooperations also serve to jointly develop tailor-made offers and innovative new formats.
-Volkshilfe Österreich, Caritas, the Austrian Aid Association for the Blind and Visually Impaired are just a few of the institutions that regularly work with museums.
+A holistic approach, of course, means that inclusion is shared and internalized as a value and attitude by all employees.
+Many disability associations and social institutions offer awareness-raising and skills training courses that foster understanding of how to deal with people with disabilities and impart methodological or professional competence.
+This allows the specific needs of the target groups to be better understood and captured.
+Collaborations also serve to jointly develop customized offerings and innovative new formats.
+Volkshilfe Österreich, Caritas, and the Austrian Aid Association for the Blind and Visually Impaired are just a few of the institutions that regularly work with museums.

 The participatory approach and the path of cooperation not only enables the development of inclusive offers, but also follows a basic premise of people with disabilities: Nothing about us without us.
 People with disabilities want to be included; self-determination is an essential element of their self-image.

-Mediation services go one step further and not only for but also from People with disabilities are offered.
-This means, for example, employing people with disabilities as art mediators, thus giving them a new role.
-Interestingly, experience in Germany has shown that these offers are particularly well received by people without disabilities.
-The way in which they access art creates new perspectives, not least because the mediation is less fact-oriented, but allows room for emotions.
+Mediation services go one step further and not only for but also from Offered to people with disabilities.
+This means, for example, employing people with disabilities as art educators, thus giving them a new role.
+Interestingly, experience in Germany has shown that these offerings are particularly well-received by people without disabilities.
+The way they access art creates new perspectives, not least because the approach is less fact-oriented and allows for more room for emotions.

-A similar approach is behind target group-specific tours and offers that are aimed at “people with and without disabilities”.
-Inclusive offers that are not exclusive.
-That should be the basic understanding of an inclusive museum.
+A similar approach underlies target-group-specific tours and offerings aimed at "people with and without disabilities."
+Inclusive offerings that are not exclusive.
+This should be the fundamental understanding of an inclusive museum.

 Self-determined enjoyment of art through new technologies